 How Long Has Anyone Gone Without Sleep Willingly?

-Willing researchers and participants include Randy Gardner (who stayed awake for 264 hours, or 11 days), Toimi Soini, the official Guinness record-holder for going without sleep (who stayed awake for 276 hours, or 11 and a half days), and the unofficial case of Maureen Weston (who reportedly stayed awake for 499 hours, or nearly 19 days).
+Throughout history, several people have attempted to see how long they can go without sleep.
+Willing researchers and participants include Randy Gardner, who stayed awake for 264 hours, or 11 days.
+Toimi Soini, the official Guinness record-holder for going without sleep, stayed awake for 276 hours, or 11 and a half days, and the unofficial case of Maureen Weston, who reportedly stayed awake for 499 hours, or nearly 19 days.

 How Long Can You Go Without Sleep Before You Die?

-Allan Rechtschaffen tried to find that answer using rats, but after 32 days, all of his rats were dead.
+University of Chicago researcher Allan Rechtschaffen tried to determine how long you can go without sleep before you die.
+He conducted experiments on rats, but after 32 days, all of his rats were dead.

-Based on this very limited research, it seems that out of people willingly going without sleep, the willpower to do so seems to dissolve after about 11 days, but people forced to live without sleep may survive anywhere between three and six months.
-But it’s likely they would die of complications due to lack of sleep before then.
+Based on limited research, it seems that the willpower to willingly go without sleep dissolves after about 11 days.
+However, people forced to live without sleep may survive anywhere between three and six months.
+It’s likely they would die of complications due to lack of sleep before then.

 Has Anyone Died From Sleep Deprivation?

 Yes.
-Michael Corke is one of the most famous cases of familial fatal insomnia, which stems from an extremely rare genetic mutation.
-His mind couldn’t shut down even despite doctors attempting to put him into a coma.
+Michael Corke is one of the most famous cases of Fatal Familial Insomnia, which stems from an extremely rare genetic mutation.
+Corke’s mind couldn’t shut down even despite doctors attempting to put him into a coma.
 He died in 1993 after going without sleep for six months.

 Do You Really Need 8 Hours Of Sleep Each Night?

 It’s definitely important to get at least seven to eight hours for adults, eight to 10 hours for teenagers, or seven hours for the elderly, according to the CDC.
-It’s so important for your overall health to get good and consistent sleep, not only because of the potential dangers but also because those who have better sleep typically experience more positive reactions, faster learning and behavioral function (4), and better emotional health, as well as better health in general.
+It’s vital for your overall health to get good and consistent sleep, not only because of the potential dangers but also because those who have better sleep typically experience more positive reactions, faster learning and behavioral function, and better emotional health, as well as better health in general.

 If you need help getting a better night’s sleep, consider looking into a new mattress.
-We have dozens of mattress reviews that can help you make a purchase that will lead to more shuteye.
-Best of luck, and please remember: Guinness no longer recognizes sleepless stunts for their records due to the health risks, so we should take sleeplessness seriously, too!
+Mattress Clarity does more than just review mattresses, we’ll also help you pick the best pillow for you or best comforter and mattress topper, as well. that can help you make a purchase that will lead to more shuteye.
+One last note: Guinness no longer recognizes sleepless stunts for their records due to the health risks, so we should take sleeplessness seriously, too!

 Latest posts by Joe Auer (see all)